erikh2000/decentapp-template/README.md

   * developer/ - code that is really only meant to run at dev time - testing tools, profiling, backdoors.
   * llm/ - client access and other utilities around LLM. llmUtil.ts has top-level functions for calling an inference interface provided either by Ollama or WebLLM.
   * persistence/ - utilities around persisting data in IndexedDb in a key/document style with capability of importing/exporting documents as files.
-  * startScreen/ - screen that is only visible in development.
-In production, navigates immediately to loadScreen.
   * loadScreen/ - screen that loads the chosen LLM model locally and shows progress.
   * homeScreen/ - screen that is arrived at after loading completes.
-In the template, this screen has no functionality.
+In the template, this screen has a basic LLM chat interface that can be replaced.
 * public/ - files and folders that will be web-accessible in the folder that built bundles and index.html are deployed to.
 * .github - Continuous deployment script that will deploy on push to a folder on decentapps.net.
 Requires configuration of secret vars on the Github repo - otherwise deployment will fail benignly when you push.
 You can delete/edit this script if you don't want to deploy to decentapps.net.